ashasoroushpoor/Iris_tutorial_popl21/README.md

 ### Installing Iris via opam

 The easiest, and recommend, way of installing Iris and its dependencies is via the OCaml package manager opam (2.0.0 or newer).
-You first have to add the Coq opam repository and the Iris development repository (if you have not already done so earlier):
+After [installing opam](https://opam.ocaml.org/doc/Install.html), you first have to add the Coq opam repository and the Iris development repository (if you have not already done so earlier):

     opam repo add coq-released https://coq.inria.fr/opam/released
     opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git